jozr/temporary/README.md

 ![Levenshtein Grid, Step 3](/images/levenshtein-grid-3.png "Levenshtein Grid, Step 3")

 If I continue to do this for all the boxes, I end up with the following grid.
-The top left box `(4, 4)` becomes the final edit distance between the strings.
+The top right box `(4, 4)` becomes the final edit distance between the strings.
 Therefore, the edit distance between 'here' and 'hear' is 2.

 ![Levenshtein Grid, Step 4](/images/levenshtein-grid-4.png "Levenshtein Grid, Step 4")